smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Video Streaming/index.md

 # Video Streaming
 @![iOS]
 To stream video from a SDL app use the `SDLStreamingMediaManager` class.
 A reference to this class is available from the `SDLManager`.
-You can choose to create your own video streaming manager, or you can use the `CarWindow` API to easily stream video to the head unit.
+You can choose to create your own video streaming manager or you can use the `CarWindow` API to easily stream video to the head unit.

 !!!
 NOTE
 Due to an iOS limitation, video can not be streamed when the app on the device is backgrounded or when the device is sleeping/locked.
 Text will automatically be displayed telling the user that they must bring your app to the foreground.